Supplemental Pay, Awards, etc.

 It is the department's responsibility to complete the proper form for payments via Foundation Funds.
 There are three types of forms which may be used for foundation payments.
-UNL Foundation Forms can be obtained on SAPPHIRE.
+University Foundation Forms can be obtained on SAPPHIRE.

 - Request for Payment from Foundation Funds

 Complete this form to initiate a Foundation payment directly to a third party.
-Submit this form to the UNL Payroll Office (401 Admin, 0436) for processing.
+Submit this form to the campus Payroll Office (401 Admin, 0436) for processing.
 Do not mail this form to the Foundation.

-Direct payment of University expenses by the Foundation should be discouraged.
+Direct payment of university expenses by the Foundation should be discouraged.
 The Foundation is a private entity that is not exempt from sales and use tax.

 - Recording Industry Income